theflyoccultist/grimoire/src/programming/cpp/features/smart_pointers.md

 3. **Lock the `std::weak_ptr`**: To access the shared object safely, use the `lock()` function, which returns a `std::shared_ptr` pointing to the same object if it is still valid.
 If the object has been deleted, `lock()` returns an empty `std::shared_ptr`.

-Here's a code example demonstrating the use of `std::weak_ptr` to avoid dangling pointers:
+Here's another code example demonstrating the use of `std::weak_ptr` to avoid dangling pointers:

 ```cpp
 auto node1 = std::make_shared<Node>();